Dr. Doni explains how the human body turns the food we eat into the energy we need to survive, and how this relates to oxidative stress.

 Part 14 of Dr. Doni’s Series on Oxidative Stress

-We are all familiar with the idea of measuring the energy in food in terms of calories, but how that process works can seem to be something of a mystery.
+We are all familiar with the idea of measuring the energy in food in terms of calories, but how our food turns into energy can seem to be something of a mystery.
 And yet the production of energy is essential for our hearts to beat, our brains to think, and our intestines to digest food.
 This energy is produced by mitochondria.

 What Are Mitochondria?

 Mitochondria are little “power packs” that exist in every cell in our bodies (except our red blood cells) and they give our cells the ability to function, create hormones, act as our immune system, process thoughts and emotions, and much more.

 The trouble is that, each time a mitochondrion does anything, it creates oxidative stress.

 And when we are under stress or have an infection, our mitochondria create even more oxidative stress.
 This is because oxidative stress can actually protect us in the short term.
 It kills abnormal bacteria and helps our bodies recover from trauma.
 If we don’t have enough oxidative response, we are susceptible to infection and yet, if oxidative stress stays around too long in our cells, it causes the cells to die.

 So you see, it’s a careful balancing act.
 We need mitochondria, and they need to be able to create oxidative stress, but too much of this, and we lose healthy cells, which leads to aging, decreased energy and decreased memory.

 But what does this have to do with how our food is turned into energy?
 Let’s look a bit closer at the chemistry that happens inside our bodies – our biochemistry.

 A Closer Look at Mitochondria